Middlesbrough, Stockton and Thornaby Electric Tramways Company

-The Middlesbrough, Stockton and Thornaby Electric Tramways Company operated an electric tramway service between Middlesbrough, Thornaby-on-Tees, Stockton-on-Tees and Norton between 1898 and 1921.
+The Middlesbrough, Stockton and Thornaby Electric Tramways Company was a transport company that operated an electric tramway service between Middlesbrough, Thornaby-on-Tees, Stockton-on-Tees and Norton between 1898 and 1921.

 History

 The Imperial Tramways Company had been acquiring local tramway companies in the area, and once these were all under its control, it rebuilt these as a unified system to connect Middlesbrough and Stockton.
 From Norton Green, the former steam route was extended beyond Thornaby to Newport, and the former horse route was extended beyond Middlesbrough Town Hall to Borough Road East.
 From Middlesbrough railway station the line extended beyond Benson Street, to Roman Road.
 Services started on 16 July 1898.
 One further extension from Middlesbrough railway station to the ferry opened on 16 August 1901.